LeventErkok/sbv/README.md

   s0 = 33 :: Integer
 ```

-For examples, see the [`Documentation.SBV.Examples`](http://hackage.haskell.org/package/sbv/docs/Documentation-SBV-Examples.html) module on Hackage.
+For examples, see the `Documentation.SBV.Examples` modules [on Hackage](http://hackage.haskell.org/package/sbv).

 ## Theorem Proving